Stephan James (actor): Early work

-Later career
+Breakthrough

 James landed his first major feature film role playing opposite Tatyana Ali and Fefe Dobson in the Canadian film Home Again (2012), in which he played a Jamaican deportee.
 Although the film received mixed reviews, The Globe and Mail gave James' performance a positive review, calling it "heartbreaking."
 James garnered a Canadian Screen Award nomination for Best Supporting Actor at the 1st Canadian Screen Awards for his performance, though he ultimately lost to Serge Kanyinda.

 In 2013, James was cast as civil rights activist John Lewis in Ava Duvernay's Martin Luther King Jr. film Selma (2014), which went on to be nominated for Best Picture at the Oscars.
-When asked about the proposed "snubs" the film received from the Academy, James said: To me, I've always seen this film as a victory really, even before I saw the finished version.
+When asked about the purported "snubs" the film received from the Academy, James said: To me, I've always seen this film as a victory really, even before I saw the finished version.
 No award can amount to the way I feel about what we've done with this film.
 We've done something so relevant to our youth.In 2015, James guest-starred in the CBC television mini-series The Book of Negroes, based on the award-winning novel of the same name by Lawrence Hill.
 At the 2015 Toronto International Film Festival, James was named one of the industry's foremost "Rising Stars".
 In celebration of Black History Month, James was named by CBC as one of their '6 Black Canadian Culture-Makers,' citing Oprah Winfrey as one of his biggest influences.

 In 2016, James starred in the lead role of African-American track and field sprinter Jesse Owens in the biopic Race (2016) opposite Jason Sudeikis, replacing Star Wars star John Boyega.
 For his role in Race, James won the Canadian Screen Award for Best Actor.

 In 2017, James played DOJ prosecutor Preston Terry in the FOX limited series, Shots Fired.
 In 2018, he starred in Barry Jenkins' film adaptation of the James Baldwin novel If Beale Street Could Talk, which was nominated for several Academy Awards.
 Also that year, he portrayed Walter Cruz, opposite Julia Roberts, Bobby Cannavale, and Shea Whigham, in the Amazon series Homecoming.
 James received a Golden Globe Award nomination for his performance in Homecoming.
 More recently, he and Shamier Anderson had signed a deal with Boat Rocker.
 In February 2022, it was reported that James is attached to star and co-produce a limited series about the life of artist Jean-Michel Basquiat.